 D.C. had teacher retention rates in school year 2023-24 on par with surrounding districts while serving a similar share of economically disadvantaged students.4 Overall, 83 percent of teachers were retained in D.C.5 For example, in Baltimore, 83 percent of teachers were retained,6 and 72 percent of students were identified as economically disadvantaged.7

 Teacher retention is important for many reasons, in part because it means schools have to hire educators to replace any who leave every year.
 And some subjects or specializations are harder to hire than others.
 Special education teachers, for example, have the highest vacancy rates in the fall (at 8 percent in the fall of 2023, for example), and the second lowest percent of teachers returning to the same role, same school, and same grade band by subject at 63 percent (61 percent of CTE teachers return, at the lowest rate).
-In math and English Language Arts (ELA), less than 70 percent of teachers are returning are returning.
+In math and English Language Arts (ELA), less than 70 percent of teachers are returning.
 It is slightly harder to hire for math teachers than ELA teachers at 4 percent of positions remaining vacant by the fall.
 English as a second language teachers are more likely to return, at 74 percent returning.8

 Pandemic recovery in achievement has also been tough in some of these subject areas, especially math and for students with disabilities.
 D.C. should focus retention efforts to recruit and retain these teachers in these high need subjects and train up new ones—for example, implementing the proposed mathematics education improvement act is a starting point to ensure research-based curriculum and intervention for struggling students is provided to schools and a catalogue of professional development and resources that focuses on foundational content knowledge is available.9